TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.3-roll-up-vs-aggregation/_index.md

 What you think as utilization or usage or demand or used, it will be easier if you see them as cycles, once you make that small paradigm shift.

-Let’s take VM CPU Ready.
+Let's take VM CPU Ready.
 The following is taken from ESXi vsish command.
 It shows that the original, raw counter is actually a running number.
 To calculate the CPU ready of a given time period, we need to subtract the last number from the first number.
 To convert to percentage, we divide over the collection, which is 20000 ms in the screenshot.

 ![vsish output](2.1.3-fig-1.png)